Raphael p'Mony Wokorach: As bishop

 He was appointed bishop on 31 March 2021 by Pope Francis.
 He replaced Bishop Sanctus Lino Wanok, who served as Bishop of Nebbi from 8 February 2011 until 23 November 2018, when he was transferred to Lira Diocese as bishop.
 During the absence of a bishop at Nebbi (2018 to 2021), Monsignor Emmanuel Odaga served as the diocesan administrator.
 He was installed as Bishop of Nebbi Catholic Diocese on 14 August 2021.

 Wokorach was consecrated bishop on 14 August 2021, at Immaculate Heart of Mary Cathedral, Nebbi, in the Roman Catholic Diocese of Nebbi by Archbishop John Baptist Odama, Archbishop of the Roman Catholic Archdiocese of Gulu, assisted by Archbishop Luigi Bianco, Titular Archbishop of Falerone and Papal Nuncio to Uganda, Bishop Giuseppe Filippi, M.C.C.I., Bishop of the Roman Catholic Diocese of Kotido and Bishop Sanctus Lino Wanok, Bishop of the Roman Catholic Diocese of Lira.
 His installation as Archbishop of Gulu was scheduled for Sunday, 14 July 2024, at St. Joseph's Cathedral, Gulu.
 He received the pallium – the symbol of his authority as metropolitan archbishop – from Pope Francis on June 29, the Solemnity of Saints Peter and Paul, in Rome.

-Wokorach was installed at St Joseph's Cathedral in Gulu City at a ceremony presided over by Archbishop Luigi Bianco the pnpal Nuncio to Uganda, who draped the new metropolitan prelate with the pallium, which was received from Pope Francis on 29 June 2024.
+Wokorach was installed at St Joseph's Cathedral in Gulu City at a ceremony presided over by Archbishop Luigi Bianco the Papal Nuncio to Uganda, who draped the new metropolitan prelate with the pallium, which was received from Pope Francis on 29 June 2024.
 The new archbishop succeeded John Baptist Odama, the Archbishop Emeritus of Gulu, who retired having attained the retirement age of 75 years.
 At the ceremony, Wokorach was appointed the apostolic administrator of Nebbi diocese until a new bishop is appointed.

+Personal life

+Raphael p'Mony Wokorach is fluent in several languages including English, French, Italian, Alur, Acholi and Kiswahili.